Lipton’s Don’t Just Think, Do campaign debuts in Kano, Kaduna - Vanguard News

 Building on its commitment to create better communities in Nigeria through good deeds, Lipton Yellow Label Tea recently stormed Kano and Kaduna with its Don’t Just Think, Do campaign as the brand celebrated with devout Muslims observing the holy month of Ramadan.

-The campaign, which is widely known for encouraging Nigerians to take a stand and work towards making the country a better place through good deeds, has also toured several cities in Northern Nigeria including Sokoto, Nasarawa, Bauchi, Kwara, among others, to promote the core messages of the Ramadan – discipline, charity, piety, love, care and empathy.
+The campaign, widely known for uniting Nigerians, has also toured Sokoto, Nasarawa, Bauchi, Kwara, among other states, to promote the core messages of the Ramadan – discipline, charity, piety, love, care and empathy.

 Speaking during the mosque activation in Kaduna, Lipton Brand Manager, Damilola Dania stated that the campaign is an avenue for everyone to reach out and express love and appreciation for one another, no matter who they are, their religion or community.